 A used DSLR that’s a few years old could well provide better value for money than a brand-new mid-range camera for the same price.
 But rapid advances in technology make it tough for new users to distinguish between real cut-price classics and dead-end dinosaurs when weighing up these factors.
 We’ve done the hard work for you by picking out the DSLRs that provide the best value on the second-hand market right now.

 The big names in the DSLR world are, of course, Canon and Nikon.
 Pentax has also made some great DSLRs, and in fact still makes them.
-Meanwhile, it’s easy to forget that Sony for a while had its own DSLR range, though its Alpha SLTs (Single Lens Translucent mirror cameras) were more of a DSLR/mirrorless crossover – though still had that classic DSLR design and handling.
+Meanwhile, it’s easy to forget that Sony had its own DSLR range for a while, though its Alpha SLTs (Single Lens Translucent mirror cameras) were more of a DSLR/mirrorless crossover – but still had that classic DSLR design and handling.

 How to choose the best used DSLR?

-Shutter count: with some DSLRs it’s possible to check the number shutter actuations (i.e. how many times the shutter has been fired) – most DSLRs are rated for a life of somewhere between 150,000 and 300,000 actuations.
+Shutter count: With some DSLRs, it’s possible to check the number shutter actuations (i.e. how many times the shutter has been fired) – most DSLRs are rated for a life of somewhere between 150,000 and 300,000.
 While the vast majority can and will keep shooting long after they’ve passed their actuations rating, it’s still worth thinking twice before buying a camera with a high actuation count.

 • Cheapest Nikon DSLR: Nikon D5100